Skip to main content

 Cape Inscription

-We recognise and acknowledge Malgana people as the traditional owners of Dirk Hartog Island National Park.
+We recognise and acknowledge Malgana people as the Traditional Owners of Dirk Hartog Island National Park.

-Enjoy stunning views of the beach and rocky headland at the most northerly point of Dirk Hartog Island National Park, which is also arguably the most historically significant site in Australia.
+Enjoy stunning views of the beach and rocky headland at the most northerly point of Dirk Hartog Island National Park, which is arguably the most historically significant site in Australia.

 No dogs